-North-eastern Italy (Veneto, Friuli-Venezia-Giulia and Trentino-Alto Adige) remains the world epicenter of Pinot Grigio production; the region exports vast quantities of the wine each year, mostly to the UK and USA.
+North-eastern Italy (Veneto, Friuli-Venezia-Giulia and Trentino-Alto Adige) remains the world epicenter of Pinot Grigio production; the region exports vast quantities of the wine each year, mostly to the United Kingdom and US.
 In some parts of Italy, the variety is used to make sparkling wines, although it is notably absent from the nation's most serious sparkling style, Franciacorta.

 Synonyms include: Pinot Gris.